learn-good/llm-repo-understanding/README.md

 This is an attempt at using LLMs to help understand a repo by performing a DFS-style traversal of a repository's filetree: leaf nodes (files) and subtrees are summarized prior to creating a summary of the parent.

-After one pass enriching the file tree with relevant information, attempt to summarize the repo in either a "text" form, which will use markdown, or "speech" form, which can serve as input to a text-to-speech API or used as a textual narrative overview of the repo.
+After one pass enriching the file tree with relevant information, attempt to summarize the repo in either a "text" form, which will be structured markdown, or "speech" form, which can serve as input to a text-to-speech API or used to provide a textual narrative overview of the repo.

 # How to use
 Make sure you have requirements installed (`pip install -r requirements.txt`)

 ## Step 1 (Optional): Add Target Repository
 Place the repository you want to analyze in `./inputs/{repo_name}`.
 You can alternatively specify the repository path directly as an input argument.
-Results will be saved to `./outputs/{repo_name}/`.
+Results will be saved to `./outputs/{repo_name}/` by default.

 You can add example files to the target repository if:
 - The repository lacks examples